-System Design Interview Prep: A Practical Guide for Indian Engineers
+System Design Interview Prep for Indian Engineers

 A hands-on guide to cracking system design interviews at FAANG and top Indian companies, with step-by-step design walkthroughs and key concepts explained.

-How Companies Ask System Design Questions
+How Companies Frame These Questions

 FAANG (Google, Amazon, Meta, Apple, Netflix)